 Any competent military defense counsel should tell you DO NOT consent to the taking or search of a phone make them get a warrant.
 Do this even if you don't there is anything relevant on the phone.
 You will be surprised, as have any number of clients who have to explain recovered information they thought had been deleted.

 Should it be too late--contact a military defense lawyer immediately.
-The goal would be to revoke and consents--it may be too late, but give it a try and make a record of what you did.
+The goal is to revoke any consents--it may be too late, but give it a try and make a record of what you did.

-Give a military defense counsel a call if you have a situation where your cellphone or computers are seized—the earlier you call the better we can help.
+Give a civilian military defense counsel a call if you have a situation where your phone or computers are seized—the earlier you call the better we can help.